camponogaraviera/aws/services/saga/eventbridge.md

 # Order Processing at Scale

 Order processing is built using an event-driven architecture.
-The Order Service stores the order and emits an OrderCreated event through EventBridge.
+The Order Service stores the order and emits an `OrderCreated` event through EventBridge.
 Downstream services like Payment, Inventory, Fraud Detection, and Shipping consume events asynchronously through queues.
-Each service updates its own database and publishes new events such as PaymentCompleted or ShipmentCreated.
+Each service updates its own database and publishes new events such as `PaymentCompleted` or `ShipmentCreated`.
 SQS provides buffering and retries, DynamoDB stores order state, and SNS handles notifications.
 This architecture allows independent scaling, fault isolation, and high throughput.

 ```bash